-We are increasing access to information and facilitating dialogue on issues that prevent young people from acquiring education sufficient for them to effectively engage in transforming their lives and communities
+We are influencing positive behavior change among young people and communities across Tanzania by increasing access to information and facilitating dialogue on issues that prevent young people from acquiring education.

 We aspire for change and growth, meaning we capitalize on providing positive change in our community and gain personal and professional growth.
 We are a youth-led NGO in Dar es Salaam, Tanzania.
 We aspire for change and growth, by contributing to projects that bring positive change in our communities.

 As pioneers of Entertainment-Education, a powerful tool for Social and Behavioral Change Communication (SBCC), our commitment to partnership and inclusion set us apart.
 Since our founding in 2012, we’ve worked with communities to amplify local voices, produced media that resonates with impacted populations, and have provided space for the conversations that encourage social change.
 Secure in our role as storytellers, we are working now in 59 languages and in 67 countries around the globe.
 The future is full of possibilities.

 Tai Tanzania is a pioneer in creating edutainment content, a powerful tool for Social and Behavioral Change Communication (SBCC), in Tanzania.
 Since our founding in 2012, we have sought to create environments that will foster adolescents’ access to school, since we believe education has a crucial role in increasing youth participation in addressing social and economic development challenges in Tanzania.

 children’s and adolescents’ future lives.